Aldo-Portillo-Full-Stack-Projects/Tindog/README.md

 - Update 1: Attempt to just add /Tindog as the home route to fix the issue but I read up on BrowserRouter not wotking with ghpages and instead to use Hashrouter so if it does not work that is what I will use next

+- Update 2: It worked!
+But I will Read on Hashrouter because I feel like I just added a bandaid to the problem instead of fixing it

 [ActiveSite](https://aldoportillo.github.io/Tindog/)